Advent Rising: Story

-The game begins with Gideon Wyeth; the protagonist, escorting a group of human ambassadors from a space station to a meeting with an alien race called the Aurelians.
+In the distant future Gideon Wyeth; the game's protagonist, escorting a group of human ambassadors from a space station to a meeting with an alien race called the Aurelians.
 At the meeting, the Aurelians tell the humans that they view them as gods and then warn them of another race of aliens called the Seekers who intend to destroy all humanity.
 Shortly thereafter, the space station is attacked by the Seekers.
 Gideon manages to board an escape pod and lands on the planet Edumea below.

 On the planet, Gideon aids the Marines in their battle against the Seekers, but soon learns that the planet will shortly be destroyed by a meteor shower.
 The planet is evacuated, and Gideon accepts an invitation from the Aurelians to board their ship.
 After learning that humans have untapped mystical powers, he begins training with the Aurelians.

 As Gideon is training, the ship is attacked by the Seekers.
 Gideon and some of the Aurelians evacuate to the Seeker vessel, though it is on a crash course with the Aurelian homeworld.
 Gideon and the remaining Aurelians find the planet overrun by Seekers.
 After liberating the planet, they travel to the Galactic Council to seek their help in combating the Seeker assault on humanity.

 When the Council calls the Seekers to explain themselves, a being materializes in the Council chambers claiming to be a “true” human and a god.
 The being, a Koroem, takes full responsibility for the human genocide and claims that it ordered the Seekers to exterminate humanity because they were physically imitating the Koroem.

 A battle ensues after the Koroem wounds one of the Aurelians, but it is ultimately killed when Gideon uses a previously unknown mystical ability.
 This opens a portal that Gideon is dragged into.
 He finds himself on an ice planet, where a horned creature dubbed "The Stranger" appears and says, "Come with me, human.
 There is much to be done."
 It then beckons Gideon to follow.